robo-ai/roboai-python-cli/README.md

-  status       Display the bot status. stories      Generate stories for a Rasa bot. stop         Stop a bot running in the ROBO.AI platform. test         Tests Rasa models for the required bots. train        Trains Rasa models for the required bots.
+  status       Display the bot status. stories      Generate stories for a Rasa bot. stop         Stop a bot running in the ROBO.AI platform. test         Test Rasa models for the required bots. train        Train Rasa models for the required bots.
 ```

 Each of the listed commands provides you a functionality to deal with your bots,